 Our core modules will give you a solid foundation in all aspects of the role including practice; establishing effective working relationships; evidence-based practice; leadership; creating an environment for learning; facilitation of learning; assessment and accountability and evaluation of learning.

 You’ll also have the opportunity to explore an educational issue within your own sphere of practice as part of a work-based module.

-Students will usually have prior experience as a mentor or assessor, as well as evidence of academic study within the past five years.
-However, all application will be considered on individual merit.
+Students on this course will usually have prior experience as a mentor or assessor, as well as evidence of academic study within the past five years.
+However, all applications will be considered on individual merit.